GreenVeggi/Thoth/pages/r-phase.md

 - Establishment/exploitation of un-vegetated land, e.g. land cleared by a fire.
 At this stage the land has great potential for development of biodiversity and the ecological memory will decide which species will be present. #definition
-	- Barthel, S., Colding, J., Ernstson, H., Erixon, H., Grahn, S., Kärsten, C., Marcus, L. H., & Torsvall, J. (2013).
-Principles of social-ecological urbanism: Case study: Albano Campus, Stockholm.
-Architecture and Built Environment, KTH.
+	- Barthel, S., Colding, J., Ernstson, H., Erixon, H., Grahn, S., Kärsten, C., Marcus, L. H., & Torsvall, J. (2013). _Principles of social-ecological urbanism: Case study: Albano Campus, Stockholm_.
+Architecture and Built Environment, KTH. #barthelPrinciplesSocialEcologicalUrbanism2013